 In Google Business Profile Manager you will be able to see how many times your photos have been viewed and how your business compares with other businesses on Google.
 Still, it’s best to add new photos to GMB to keep your profile up-to-date.

 There are many online tools that allow you to schedule in advance your Google Business updates, event, and offers, but posts are different from photos.
 They even appear in different sections on Google and play different roles.

 The Business photos are the very first thing that customers see on Google, while updates, events, and offers appear after a few scrolls.

 Both photos and updates help you attract new customers so if there’s one thing that they have in common, is that you constantly have to keep them rolling.

-Besides allowing you to schedule in advance all your social media posts, Publer gives you the option to crosspost to both Google Business photos and updates.
+Besides allowing you to schedule in advance all your social media posts, Publer gives you the option to schedule images and add new photos to GMB.

 Click here to learn more.